MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - For emails: The email subject, email sender, and email recipients for emails that are labeled.

-- The sensitive information types ([predefined](https://docs.microsoft.com/office365/securitycompliance/what-the-sensitive-information-types-look-for) and custom that you configured for a label) that were detected in content.
+- The sensitive information types ([predefined](https://docs.microsoft.com/office365/securitycompliance/what-the-sensitive-information-types-look-for) and custom) that were detected in content.

 - The Azure Information Protection client version.